aimeos/aimeos-docs/src/manual/services.md

 ![Aimeos Omnipay setup](Admin-backend-service-omnipay.png)

 !!! tip
-    Some payment gateways offered by Omnipay requires special handling.
+    Some payment gateways offered by Omnipay require special handling.
 Sub-classing from the Omnipay provider and overwriting the existing methods if required can support even special payment gateways interfaces.
 Please drop us a note if you got a provider working in your shop.

 ## OPPWA

-OPPWA is a white label platform for payments used by several payment providers like:
+[OPPWA](https://github.com/vdbelt/omnipay-oppwa) is a white label platform for payments used by several payment providers e.g.:

 * Hobex
 * HyperPay